Suntory Beverage & Food Limited Corporate Governance Policy

-- When the Company determines the dates for General Meetings of Shareholders, it considers whether there is sufficient time for Directors serving on the Audit and Supervisory Committee and the Accounting Auditor to conduct an effective audit.
-It also considers whether there is a meeting place available which would enable the participation of a large number of shareholders.
+- When the Company determines the dates for General Meetings of Shareholders, it ensures that there is sufficient time for Directors serving on the Audit and Supervisory Committee (Audit and Supervisory Committee Members) and the Accounting Auditor to conduct an effective audit and gives maximum consideration to the period for shareholders to exercise their voting rights.

 - The Company offers shareholders the opportunity to exercise their voting rights via the internet, etc. The Company also participates in the Electronic Voting Platform which facilitates voting by institutional investors and overseas investors.

-- For shareholders unable to attend a General Meeting of Shareholders, the Company posts presentation materials used in business reports that were explained at the meeting venue on the Company’s website for a certain period promptly after the conclusion of the meeting.
+- For shareholders unable to physically attend a General Meeting of Shareholders, the Company strives to proactively provide information, such as by providing a live-streaming of the meeting’s proceedings and posting presentation materials used in business reports that were explained at the meeting venue on the Company’s website for a certain period promptly after the conclusion of the meeting.